RoshanSuwal/LPDQS/readme.md

-# Mini Kafka System
+# Lightweight Distributed Message Queue System

-MiniKafka system is a simple message broker system (lite version of Kafka) working in distributed architecture.
+LWDMQS is resource-light distributed event streaming platform for data pipelines, stream analytics, and data integration.

 ## Broker
 contains all the logic for storing and fetching producerRecords from particular topic